 This is a mega festive and indulgent pie recipe and I’ve been dying to share it with you since I first made it back in JULY.

 So let’s get right into it.
-I have plenty of photos and a video for you today because (1) I’m obsessed with photographing pie and (2) I want to walk you through the process start to finish.
+I have plenty of photos for you today because (1) I’m obsessed with photographing pie and (2) I want to walk you through the process start to finish.
 Ok and (3) I can’t get enough cranberry almond apple pie. ♥

 Today’s recipe is a lot like my apple cranberry pie.
 I’m not trying to pick faves or anything, but today’s version totally ROCKS.

 We’re doing things a little differently this year.
 First, there’s more apples and a little less cranberry.
 Cranberry simply adds a POP of color and burst of freshness, rather than taking over the pie’s flavor.
 We want to concentrate on the almond.
 Which brings me to…

 We’re also using a V.S.I.
 (Very Special Ingredient, of course.)
 Almond paste.
 Do you bake with almond paste often?
 I mostly use it during the holiday season, but have been enjoying using it year round lately.
 Its flavor is deliciously awesome.
 My go-to?
 Odense Almond Paste.
 When I was testing recipes for Sally’s Cookie Addiction last year, it was clearly evident which almond paste brand reigned supreme in the baking aisle.
 I kept going back to Odense.
 Imported from Denmark, Odense has the best flavor, best texture, and is easiest to work with.
 No others compared.
 In fact, they don’t even come close.

 Odense almond paste transforms ordinary apple pie into the apple pie that no one will stop raving about.
 Trust me.
 I tested and baked this pie 4 months ago, brought it over to my friends for taste-testing and they *still* ask me about it.